koola123/chat/README.md

-# Chat App 📲
+# 📲 Chat App
-A chat app for mobile devices using React Native.
+Is a messenger app for mobile devices using React Native.
 The app provides users with a chat interface and options to share images and their location.
+Users can share self-taken photos with other users, upload photos from their photo gallery and communicate their location via Google Maps.

 ## Application features
 - A page where users can enter their name and choose a background color for the chat screen before joining the chat.